Majority minority in the United States: Cities

 Many cities in the United States became majority-minority by 2010.
-Out of the top 15 cities by population, Columbus, Ohio is the only city not classified as majority-minority.
+Out of the top 20 cities by population in 2020, only Indianapolis (50.08%), Columbus (51.97%), Denver (54.33%), and Seattle (59.45%) retain non-Hispanic white majorities.

 As of 2012, 50 metropolitan areas in the U.S. are majority-minority.

 As of 2015, 12% of U.S. counties are majority-minority.

 Data collection

 The first data for New Mexico was a 5% sample in 1940, which estimated non-Hispanic whites at 50.9%.
 Hispanics are not classified as a race, according to the U.S. census, but as an ethnic and cultural group of any race.
 Of respondents who listed Hispanic origin, some identified as being of the White race, roughly half gave responses tabulated under "Some other race" (e.g. giving a national origin such as "Mexican" or a designation such as "Mestizo" as race), and much smaller numbers listed Black, American Indian, or Asian as their race.

 In U.S. censuses since 1990, self-identification by respondents has been the primary way to identify race of residents.
 Presumption of race based on countries or regions given in the ancestry question is used only when a respondent has answered the ancestry question but not the race question.
-The U.S. Census defines "White people" very broadly as "people having origins in any of the original peoples of Europe, the Middle East, or North Africa, i.e. Caucasoid.
+The U.S. census defines "White people" very broadly as "people having origins in any of the original peoples of Europe, the Middle East, or North Africa, i.e. Caucasoid.
 This definition has changed through the years.

 Although the census attempts to enumerate both citizens and non-citizens, the undocumented immigrant population of the United States has proven hard to quantify; the census uses a 12 million base estimate nationally.